 Despite this, ice cream is still a global favourite – but the ice cream industry has had to be nimble to make it happen.

-Helping many ice cream makers was Tetra Pak, a world leading food processing and packaging solutions company.
+Helping many ice cream makers were Tetra Pak, a world-leading food processing and packaging solutions company.
 Close up, from these challenging circumstances, the company saw new opportunities for growth arise, which will help ice cream producers adapt now and thrive in the future.

 It's a trend that was not limited to China: "Producers in the United States and elsewhere are experiencing significant growth as well."

 For many, this growth opportunity came rather unexpected during this otherwise challenging period.
 To meet the need, says Peter, producers had to have access to the right distribution channels and have the equipment that made it easy to quickly convert the processing and packaging from single-serve to a multipack production – with an emphasis on premium products.
 Distribution channels, however, were just as important, says Peter: "What we're seeing is that many smaller brands – that don't already have access to space in supermarket refrigerators – struggle because they relied on the impulse market and food services, such as selling through small kiosks and to restaurants etc."

 In the longer term, however, there is potential for all ice cream producers to take advantage of the global love for ice cream.
 Peter anticipates that overall consumption will continue to grow, with more planned purchases and fewer impulse purchases.
 Those investing in innovative premium products now are likely to see the biggest upturn in the future.